Explore health content from A to Z.

 I need information about...

-Clostridium difficile (C diff or C difficile) bacteria are harmful germs.
-They infect the intestinal tract.
-They can cause symptoms ranging from mild diarrhea to bad inflammation of the colon (large intestine).
-C difficile infection most often occurs during or after treatment with antibiotics.
+Clostridium difficile or C. diff bacteria can be very harmful.
+They affect the intestinal tract.
+They can cause symptoms ranging from mild diarrhea to severe inflammation of the colon (large intestine).
+C diff infection is most common during or days to weeks after treatment with antibiotics.
 Anyone can become infected.
-But the risk is greatest for people in hospitals and nursing homes.
+But the risk is greatly increased for people in hospitals and for people living in nursing homes or long-term care facilities.
 This is because antibiotic use is common there.
 Germs also spread easily in these places.
-Here is more information about preventing the spread of this infection.

-To confirm the infection, a sample of stool is tested for toxins made by the bacteria.
-It is often diagnosed in the hospital.
-But symptoms can start once a patient is at home.
+To confirm the infection, a sample of stool is tested for the bacteria or the toxins made by the bacteria.

 The first step is to stop taking antibiotics.
-If they can’t be stopped, a different medication may be tried.
-In certain cases, an antibiotic directed at the C difficile infection may be given.
+A different medication may prescribed.
+In certain cases, an antibiotic directed at the C diff infection may be given.

-Fluids are often given through an IV placed in the arm.
+Fluids are often given intravenously (IV) or through a vein.
 This helps replace fluids lost through diarrhea.